rohithill/nith_result_cli/README.md

 This project uses python3.7+, aiohttp, tqdm.

+If you just want the downladed results, see https://github.com/rohithill/nithp/tree/master/result.

-This project is used by https://nithp.herokuapp.com/result/
+This project is used by https://nithp.herokuapp.com/result/.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.